loonaticx/panda3d-egg-bible/docs/home/reference/collide.rst

 Box

     The geometry represents a box.
-The smalles axis-alligned box that will fit around the vertices is used.
+The smallest axis-aligned box that will fit around the vertices is used.

 InvSphere